trinityXmontoya/wdi_6_rails_lab_api/README.md

 	Notice how 'thin' this controller is.
 Missing lots of code typically found in a controller.

-   It has all the actions BUT only outputs a JSON "Representation" of the resource.
+   It has most of default actions, _missing new and create_.
+BUT this app only provides a JSON "Representation" of the resource.
 Previously we where always outputting a HTML "Representation" of the resource.

 * Generate a User model.